Silver futures gain on firm global cues

-New Delhi, Jan 11 (PTI) Silver futures traded higher by Rs 315 to Rs 39,600 per kg in futures trade Friday as participants widened their positions, tracking a firm trend overseas.
-Besides, a pick-up in demand at the domestic spot market from local jewellers as well as retailers supported the upside trend.
-At the Multi Commodity Exchange, silver for delivery in March was trading higher by Rs 315, or 0.8 per cent, to Rs 39,600 per kg in a business turnover of 17,985 lots.
-Also, silver for delivery in May gained Rs 297, or 0.75 per cent, to Rs 40,145 per kg with a business turnover of 2,151 lots.
-Market analysts said widening of bets by speculators in sync with a firm trend in global markets for precious metals, supported the upside in silver prices.
-In the international market, silver was up by 0.94 per cent at USD 15.71 an ounce in Singapore.
-PTI ADI RUJ SHWSHW
+New Delhi, Nov 15 (PTI) Silver prices rose by Rs 117 to Rs 36,635 per kg in futures trade Thursday as speculators raised their bets amid a firm trend in precious metals overseas.
+At the Multi Commodity Exchange, silver for November was trading higher by Rs 117, or 0.32 per cent, to Rs 36,635 per kg in a business turnover of 395 lots.
+In a similar fashion, silver for December rose by Rs 79, or 0.22 per cent, to Rs 36,573 per kg with a business turnover of 75 lots.
+Market analysts said fresh positions built up by speculators in line with a firm trend in global markets for precious metals, supported the upside in silver prices.
+In the International market, silver was trading higher by 0.42 per cent at USD 14.29 an ounce in Singapore.
+PTI SUN SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today